 - University of Nebraska-Lincoln, 2008-Ph.D. in English

-I teach writing, literature, speech, and drama.
-I also teach Union Scholars courses: Authority & Responsibility, Willa Cather, and Critiquing Film.
+I teach writing, literature, and speech.
+I also teach Union Scholars courses: Western Culture I, Willa Cather and the Arts, and Critiquing Film.
 Every other summer I teach a travel literature course in Central America.

-As head of UC Drama, I produce and direct play productions and provide support to student drama productions.
+As division chair, I sign documents--this makes many people happy and occasionally makes someone sad.
 I co-lead Something Else Sabbath School class at College View SDA church.

 I began my teaching career as an instructor of English and history at El Dorado Junior Academy in Placerville, CA in 1977.
 In 1984 I joined the faculty of Columbia Adventist Academy in Battle Ground, WA and taught English there for twelve years.
 In 1996 I moved to Lincoln to teach in the Division of Humanities here at Union College.